- All Topics

 There are multiple types of synthetics with distinctly different properties and applications.
 However, most synthetics used in automotive service are polyalphaolefins (PAO).
 For simplicity, the primary reference to synthetic oils in this article will relate to PAOs.

-Most vehicles are capable of using either synthetic or conventional mineral oil that meet the American Petroleum Institute's (API) and International Lubricant Standardization and Approval Committee (ILSAC) specifications.
+Most vehicles are capable of using either synthetic or conventional mineral oil that meet the American Petroleum Institute's (API) and International Lubricant Standardization and Advisory Committee (ILSAC) specifications.
 However, synthetic oils are often marketed as having superior performance when compared with conventional oil.
 This superior performance may only relate to certain properties but not others.
 It is possible that some formulations of conventional mineral oils may exhibit superior performance on certain properties.

 There have been numerous studies over the years comparing synthetic oil to conventional mineral oil.
 Most notably the American Automobile Association (AAA) used certified labs using American Society for Testing and Materials (ASTM) standardized test methods to examine differences in engine oils marketed as conventional versus those marketed as full synthetic.